charlie-paterson/Research-Project/Codes/Inputs of Propagation Factor and Incidence angle/Readme.md

-## Current Progress
+## Progress
-I have successfully generated synthetic data so that I can see what needs to be done for when I get the real data across.
+I have generated synthetic data with inputs of incidence angle and propagation factor so that I can see what needs to be done for when I get the real data across.
 I have implemented a neural network model to predict the refractive index based on this data, achieving an R² score close to 1.00, indicating excellent accuracy.

 Currently, I am fine-tuning the model and optimizing it with the synthetic data.
 The next steps involve testing on real-world conditions and further enhancing its performance for practical applications.